PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-13 10:18:02
+Last updated: 2024-04-13 10:18:35
-Random Quote: They'll bend the knee or I'll destroy them.  -  Stannis Baratheon
+Random Quote: You shouldn't like things because people tell you you're supposed to. - Jonathan Byers